mz2/Carpaccio/README.md

 #### TODO

-Carpaccio is still a very fresh and raw (har har) library and there are many tasks to make this .
+Carpaccio is still a very fresh and raw (har har) library and there are many tasks to make this a more generally useful library.

 - [ ] As part of the build process, help with building your own copy of [LibRaw](http://www.libraw.org/docs/API-CXX-eng.html) library instead of assuming one sits under `/usr/local/lib`.
 - [ ] Switch the `RAWConverter` implementation to using the libraw C API instead of the C++ API to allow for a pure Swift implementation.
 - [ ] Add tests for RAWs from a number of different camera vendors.
+- [ ] Travis CI support.
 - [ ] iOS support.